 45 years ago, the British cult film started filming in Scotland.
 Christopher Lee considered it to be his best work and the film’s longevity is testament to Anthony Schaffer’s great screenplay & Robin Hardy’s direction – the final shot alone is cinematic perfection.

 In 1957, Hammer films released the first of many colour horror films for which the company would become famous.
 60 years ago Hammer began their prolific output of horrors in vivid colour, such as “Blood from the Mummy’s Tomb”, “Scars of Dracula”, & “Horror of Frankenstein”.

-70 years ago, the 1947 British crime thriller “Brighton Rock” was released, starring Richard Attenborough in his breakthrough film role as gang leader Pinkie Brown.
+70 years ago, the 1947 British crime thriller “Brighton Rock” had its first trade screening, starring Richard Attenborough in his breakthrough film role as gang leader Pinkie Brown.
 The classic British film noir was filmed in Brighton with a screenplay by Graham Greene & Terence Rattigan.

 25 years ago, television audiences were introduced to the delight of Joanna Lumley‘s unique creation – the outrageous fashion editor Patsy Stone in Absolutely Fabulous.
 A new departure for The New Avenger, Patsy became an instant cultural icon & Joanna a national treasure.

 50 years ago, TV screens in 1967 saw the launch of a new spy series starring Edward Woodward as Callan.
 Darker & grittier than other fictional spies, the TV series came to an end in 1972, 45 years ago.
 Lauded for “The Wicker Man”, it’s “Callan” where audiences were first captivated by the actor.